 The origins of Cádiz Carnival are tied to the Catholic period of Lent.
 Lent is a period of by denying meat and earthly pleasures for the 40 days before Easter.
 Before the onset of Lent, the Church allowed people to give into their desires and indulge in excess.

 The origins of the Cadiz Carnival are quite curious.
-There first mention dates back to the 16th century, when Cadiz was one of the more important ports in the Spanish empire and had visitors from all over the world.
-It appears that carnival was highly influenced by the many Italian merchants who were based in Cadiz due to the nostalgia, they had for their traditional Italian Carnival’s.
+The first mention of carnival dates back to the 16th century, when Cadiz was one of the more important ports in the Spanish empire and had visitors from all over the world.
+It appears that carnival was highly influenced by the many Italian merchants who were based in Cadiz due to the nostalgia they had for their traditional Italian Carnival’s.

 Cadiz Carnival was officially recognised by the City in 1861 when the city took charge over the organisation of the carnival.

 Cadiz is carnival on steroids!
 Cadiz Carnival is known as being one big fat street party!
 Carnival is celebrated with parades, parties, music, singing, food, dance, costumes, competitions, comedians, live entertainment, fireworks and endless additional activities to ensure that the fun doesn’t stop for a minute throughout carnival!

 During carnival the streets burst to life and are packed with carnival rides, market stalls and food and drink vendors serving delicious Cadizian products.
 Stages are put up all over the town for shows and musical performances.
 And every evening there is an epic firework display in Plaza San Juan de Dios.